 Nigeria is also the largest producer and consumer of rice in Africa.
 The country produces about 5 million metric tonnes of rice against a demand of 6.8 million metric tonnes per annum.
 About 90% of the rice is grown on paddies by resource-constrained smallholder farmers.
 Rice paddies contribute about 15-20% of total global anthropological methane emissions, and overall rice farming accounts for around 2.5% of all global human-induced greenhouse gas (GHG) emissions, making its climate footprint comparable to that of international aviation.

-To address these challenges, LINKS is conducting Systems of Rice Intensification and Regenerative Agriculture pilots in collaboration with smallholder farmers in Jigawa, Kaduna and Kano states.
+To address these challenges, LINKS conducted Systems of Rice Intensification and Regenerative Agriculture pilots in collaboration with smallholder farmers in Jigawa, Kaduna and Kano states.

 Systems of Rice Intensification (SRI) is a farming method that helps to lower greenhouse gas emissions from rice production, while simultaneously improving farmers yields by up to 100% and increasing incomes for farming communities.
 It does this through a cultivation system of early establishment, reduced population, the use of organic fertilizer and an alternate wetting and drying system that creates aerobic soil conditions that reduce the production of methane and other GHGs.